ejgoodwin/chattrbox/README.md

 # chattrbox

-Project from Front-End Web Development: The Big Nerd Ranch Guide
+Project from the book Front-End Web Development: The Big Nerd Ranch Guide